About Lisa

 Industry Standards

-I use the Chicago Manual of Style with Merriam-Webster’s dictionary for US English manuscripts, and the New Oxford Style Manual (including New Hart’s Rules) with the Oxford dictionary for UK English manuscripts.
+I use the Chicago Manual of Style with Merriam-Webster’s dictionary for copyediting and proofreading US English manuscripts, and the New Oxford Style Manual (including New Hart’s Rules) with the Oxford dictionary for UK English manuscripts.
 These are industry standards for fiction.

 Confidentiality